rocher/mold/docs/reference-guide.md

    Hello {{ ?world }}, this is just an {{           example  }}
 ```

-The syntax `/0` after `TITLE`, tells mold to apply the filter in the 0th
+The syntax `/0` after `TITLE`, tells Mold to apply the filter in the 0th
 position of the array before the variable substitution.
 Assuming that the 0th
 element of the array of texts filters points to a function that returns a
 sequence of `"---"` with the same length of the argument, the resulting